Skip to main content

 x-portkey-api-key: <JWT_TOKEN>

-2. The server validates the JWT:
+2. The gateway or control plane validates the JWT:

-• Verifies the signature using the JWKS.
+• Verifies the signature using the organisation JWKS.

-• Checks if the token is expired.
+• Checks token expiry.

-• Ensures the required claims are present.
+• Ensures required claims are present.

-3. If valid, the request is authenticated, and user details are extracted for authorization and logging.
+3. If valid, the request is authenticated and user details are extracted for authorization and logging.

 Authorization & Scopes